London Makeup Colleges & Beauty Schools – What’s the Difference?

 5. Lean on the Experience of Your Tutors

 At Brushstroke our tutors have many years of industry experience working in film, fashion, TV and stage environments.
 If you look at our tutor credits you’ll see the wealth of experience they bring across different areas.
-Too often in university environments the tutors are academics.
-They’re excellent at theory and great teachers, but they don’t have the strong connections with the practical side of makeup artistry – connections to film makers, fashion designers etc. through work on set.
-That’s not to say that universities are void of practical experience, but the level of industry contact is more distant than a makeup school or makeup academy.
+Too often in university environments, the tutors are academics.
+They’re excellent at theory and great teachers, but they don’t have strong connections with the practical side of makeup artistry – connections to filmmakers, fashion designers etc. through work on set.
+That’s not to say that universities are void of practical experience, but the level of industry contacts is more distant than a makeup school or makeup academy.

 6. Working in Fashion

 We have tutors who have worked for fashion designers and high-end labels.
 James Anda’s work has appeared in Paris fashion shows of famous fashion designers like Christina Dior, Jean Paul Gaultier, Chanel and Yves Saint Laurent.
 Bernard, who trained in Los Angeles, has done major shows in Milan and Paris for the German fashion designer Jil Sander, noted for her minimalist fashion.
 Bernad has also worked on fashion shows for Jean Paul Gaultier, a haute couture and prêt-à-porter fashion designer, as well as Bogner and the famous Japanese designer, Yamamoto.